Arthur McInnarney: Mt Albert

 The 1940 season saw McInnarney only playing for his Mt Albert club.
 He was named in the reserves for Auckland Pākehā but was not required to play.
-His first game of the season was on April 6 in a preliminary round match.
+His first game of the season was on 6 April in a preliminary round match.
 With many players away serving in World War 2 the Auckland Rugby League often started seasons with these rounds to assess the strength of the senior sides.
-Mt Albert beat Newton 23-9 with McInnarney scoring one try.
-In the second preliminary game in April 13 against Manukau, McInnarney was said to be “an improved player and only has to be more certain of his handling to prove a successful five eighths”.
-For their first championship game against North Shore, McInnarney was listed on the wing though it is unknown where he played in the game which they lost 16-10.
-In round 2 Mt Albert lost to Manukau 23-7, though he “was the pick of the three-quarters and whenever the ball came his way was dangerous”.
+Mt Albert beat Newton 23–9 with McInnarney scoring one try.
+In the second preliminary game on 13 April against Manukau, McInnarney was said to be "an improved player and only has to be more certain of his handling to prove a successful five eighths".
+For their first championship game against North Shore, McInnarney was listed on the wing though it is unknown where he played in the game which they lost 16–10.
+In round 2 Mt Albert lost to Manukau 23–7, though he "was the pick of the three-quarters and whenever the ball came his way was dangerous".
 At this stage of the season a delegation from the Ellerslie United club went to the Auckland Rugby League bord of control meeting to appeal for a senior match to be played at Ellerslie later in the season.
-Arthur’s father, John, led the delegation.
+Arthur's father, John, led the delegation.
 With the proceeds to go to the St John Ambulance Association the board agreed to arrange a fixture.
-It appears he did not play at all in the next match with City on May 4 as he was not named in either the senior side or reserves likely due to injury or unavailability.
+It appears he did not play at all in the next match with City on 4 May as he was not named in either the senior side or reserves likely due to injury or unavailability.

-Mt Albert had their first win of the championship in round 5 with McInnarney scoring a try in the 19-8 win against Marist before a crowd of 4,000 at Carlaw Park #1.
-Mt Albert lost to Newton 8-6 on May 25 in a special game to raise money for the Sick and Wounded Soldiers’ Campaign at Carlaw Park which doubled as their round 6 match with 6,000 in attendance.
-The New Zealand Herald wrote that “McInnarney invariably got his man on defence and made the most of the few attacking opportunities he received”.
+Mt Albert had their first win of the championship in round 5 with McInnarney scoring a try in the 19–8 win against Marist before a crowd of 4,000 at Carlaw Park #1.
+Mt Albert lost to Newton 8–6 on 25 May in a special game to raise money for the Sick and Wounded Soldiers' Campaign at Carlaw Park which doubled as their round 6 match with 6,000 in attendance.
+The New Zealand Herald wrote that "McInnarney invariably got his man on defence and made the most of the few attacking opportunities he received".